Skip to main content

 }'

-- Event Type: Ensure event type exists for the application
+2. Event type: check the event type exists for the application

 Storage

-When an event is stored, Hook0 identifies matching subscriptions.
+When an event is stored, Hook0 finds matching subscriptions.
 Subscriptions can match:

 For each matching subscription, Hook0 creates a delivery task.